Is your organization unable to offer group exercise classes right now due to stay-at-home measures?

 - Move Your Way.
 If older adults are too busy for exercise, they can get stuff done and stay physically active at the same time.
 Physical activity isn’t a chore if you make chores physical activity!
 Use this infographic and video for tips on how to make everyday tasks more energetic.

-- Practice all 4 types of exercise: Use this infographic to remind older adults to practice all 4 types of exercise for the most benefits.
-Offer examples of each type of exercise for endurance, strength, balance, and flexibility.
+- Practice all Four Types of Exercise: Remind older adults to practice all four types of exercise—endurance, strength, balance, and flexibility.

 - Hydrate.
 Drink water before, during, and after exercising, even if you don’t feel thirsty.

 - Wear appropriate shoes and clothing.
 Choose shoes that are made for the type of activity you want to do and choose clothes that work with your activity and the temperature of your environment.

 - Stay Motivated!
 Exercise is good for almost everyone, yet it is hard to fit exercise into our daily life.
 These tips can help older adults overcome common barriers to exercise and get moving to improve their health.